-In past years it was common practice to send paper invoices by post or fax.
+Before exploring the complexities of the SAP eDocument framework, let’s first consider the development of the e-invoice over recent years.
+In the past it was common practice to send paper invoices by post or fax.
 But since then, invoices have usually been created and transmitted digitally, for example as PDF documents that are sent by email.
-In the course of digitalisation, the need for automation of existing processes is increasing.
+In the course of digitisation, the need for automation of existing processes is increasing.
 For this reason, and due to legal regulations, more companies are switching to e-Invoices, which can be created, sent and processed automatically.
 Invoicing is carried out fully automatically using a structured exchange format (e.g. XML) between the IT systems of the participating companies – without any human interaction.
 This process not only saves time and money, but also reduces the susceptibility to errors.

 Governing institutions are increasingly focusing on e-Invoices, which must be created in a certain processable format.
 This started primarily in Latin America to combat tax fraud.
 Since the use of the regulations has proven itself successful and authorities can thus act more effectively, European countries now also use similar guidelines.

 The EU Directive 2014/55 / EU requires public authorities in Europe to receive and process electronic invoices.
 This resulted, for example, in the German CIUS (Core Invoice Usage Specification) XRechnung.
 The Italian Government went one step further on January 1st 2019 by obliging all companies in Italy to invoicing through the SDI system (Sistema di Interscambio).
 Likewise, there are already signs in Spain that the B2G e-Invoicing guidelines will be extended to the B2B sector.